berkaayildiz/LetterboxdRecentLogs.tsx/README.md

 |------|------|---------|-------------|
 | `username` | string | Required | Letterboxd username |
 | `count` | number | 4 | Number of films to display |

+## Note
+A vanilla JavaScript version of this component is available in the `LetterboxdRecentLogs-vanilla` directory with an example usage.
+You can adapt the code to your needs for non-React projects.

+## To-Do
+- [ ]  Add skeleton for loading state to vanilla version

 ## License
 This project is open-source and available under the [MIT License](LICENSE).
 Contributions are welcome.